 Winter Weather Awareness Day

-The National Weather Service (NWS) along with the Missouri State Emergency Management Agency (SEMA), the Department of Health and Senior Services, the Missouri Highway Patrol, and the State Fire Marshal, has designated November 14, 2012 as Winter Weather Awareness Day.
+The National Weather Service (NWS) along with the Missouri Department of Public Safety (DPS), Missouri State Emergency Management Agency (SEMA), the Department of Health and Senior Services (DHSS), the Missouri Highway Patrol (MHP), and the State Fire Marshal, has designated November 20, 2013 as Winter Weather Awareness Day.
 Winter storms and cold temperatures can be extremely dangerous.
 We urge people to use this day to review the hazards and safety rules of winter weather so they are prepared for the upcoming winter season.

 Fourteen one to two page fact sheets covering various winter weather safety topics have been produced for your use.
 They are in pdf format, so you will need the Adobe Reader to open view them.
 The reader is availabe free from Abobe.